pallavi0589/Pallavi-Sinha-IS24-full-stack-competition-req97073/README.md

 **To run Backend Project **

-1. Npm install
+1. Run 'Npm install' on folder imb-catalog-backend.
 2. Npm run dev
 3.	localhost:3000/api-docs → to access swagger

 **To Run Angular Project**
-1. Npm install
+1. Run 'Npm install' on folder imb-catalog-ui.
 2. Ng serve

 **Once application is up and running, user will land to the login page**